 Directed readings in selected areas of Project Management and Business Analysis.
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the EBTM area of study.
 Prerequisites: Consent of the instructor, a minimum of 3.00 cumulative GPA, and completion of all 200 and 300 level core requirements for the PMBA concentration.

 EBTM 495 BSAP INDEPENDENT RESEARCH (1-3)

 Directed research in specific areas of Business Systems and Processes (BSAP).
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the BSAP area of study.
 Minimum of 3.00 cumulative GPA is required.
 Prerequisites: consent of the instructor, completion of all 200 and 300 level core requirements, and department consent.

 EBTM 496 PMBA INDEPENDENT RESEARCH (3)

 Independent research in specific areas of project management and business and analysis.
 A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the PMBA area of study.
 Prerequisites: Consent of the instructor, a minimum of 3.0 cumulative GPA, completion of all 200 and 300 level core requirements, and a special permit.

-Students are required to work in government or industry for a minimum of 120 hours to gain practical experience in the application of e-Business concepts.
-All positions have been reviewed and approved by EBTM faculty.
-A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the e-Business area of study.
-Graded S/U. Prerequisites: a minimum 3.00 cumulative GPA and consent of the instructor.
+Students are required to work in government or industry for a minimum of 120 hours to gain practical experience in the application of concepts and methods in Business Systems and Processes (BSAP).
+All positions have to be reviewed and approved by the EBTM department.
+A total of 6 units for any combination of directed readings, independent research, and internship is allowed in the BSAP area of study.
+Minimum of 3.00 cumulative GPA is required.
+Graded S/U. Prerequisite: consent of the instructor.